 As culture shifts, so does language.
-“Intentional living” started trending recently, and now there’s an entire movement behind it.
+“Intentional living” has been trending for a while.
 The concept is wide-reaching, but the core idea is quite simple: Our daily actions, when purposeful, can build to create meaningful, thoughtful futures.
 Or, to take it another way: Self-discipline equals self-care.

 Take a look at your bank account and check it for spending patterns.
 That’s a quick snapshot of your values.
 Are they impulsive decisions?
 Are they seemingly endless debt payments?
 Or do you stand by each swipe of your debit card?

-Once you assess where your money is going, think about the emotions and events that built these patterns.
-What sparked the debts, and was all of the spending necessary?
+Once you assess where your money is going, think about the emotions and events that built those patterns.
+What sparked the debts and was all of the spending necessary?
 Was it a bunch of little things you let pile up?
 Did you spend to make yourself feel better in the moment?

 Then ask yourself: Where do you want your money to go?
 College payments?
 Charities you champion?
 Well-padded retirement accounts?

-Deciding why you’ve handled money they way you have is important.
+Deciding why you handle money the way you do is important.
 But it’s also important to look to the future.
-Why do you want to change your patterns and what do you want to achieve?
+Think about why you want to change your patterns, and what you want to achieve as a result.